jianweif/OptimalGradCheckpointing/README.md

-# Optimal Gradient Checkpoint Search
+# Optimal Gradient Checkpoint Search for Arbitrary Computation Graphs
-This is the official implementation of the paper: Jianwei Feng and Dong Huang, Optimal Gradient Checkpoint Search for Arbitrary Computation Graphs. [arXiv version](https://arxiv.org/abs/1808.00079)
+This is the official implementation of the paper: Jianwei Feng and Dong Huang, Optimal Gradient Checkpoint Search for Arbitrary Computation Graphs. [arXiv version](https://arxiv.org/pdf/1808.00079v5.pdf)

 ### Citation: